expo/expo/docs/versions/unversioned/workflow/configuration.md

     "icon": STRING,

     /*
-      Merchant ID for use with Apple Pay in your standalone app.
-    */
-    "merchantId": STRING,

-    /*
       URL to your app on the Apple App Store, if you have deployed it there.
       This is used to link to your store page from your Expo project page if your app is public.
     */